 37. Power to appoint staff, and to determine the terms and conditions on which they hold office (including procedures for dismissal) Section 112 of the Local Government Act 1972.
-General Delegation to Deputy Chief Executive, Executive Directors, Directors and Deputy/Assistant Directors 40.
-Power to appoint officers for particular purposes (appointment of "proper officers") Section 270(3) of the Local Government Act 1972 Personnel Committee 43.
+Personnel Committee General Delegation to Deputy Chief Executive, Executive Directors, Directors and Deputy/Assistant Directors 40.
+Power to appoint officers for particular purposes (appointment of "proper officers") Local Government Act Personnel Committee 43.
 Duty to designate officer as head of the authority's paid service, and deputy head of paid service and to provide staff, etc Section 4(1) of the Local Government & Housing At 1989 (c.
 42) Council